internetstandards/Internet.nl/documentation/Docker-getting-started.md

 # Docker / Docker Compose / Getting Started

-This documented is intended as a quick simple guide to setup a development environment or run an integration test.
+This documented is intended as a quick simple guide to setup a development environment or run the integration test environment.
 For more detailed information refer to the [Development Environment](documentation/Docker-development-environment.md) or [Integration tests](documentation/Docker-integration-tests.md) files.

 ## Prerequisites